Early Intervention Developmental Specialist Certificate:

 • The Ohio Department of Developmental Disabilities

-PSCL 433: Child Psychology: Infant and Toddler Development (2 credits)
+PSCL 433 (2 credits) Early Intervention Child Psychology: Infant and Toddler Development

-PSCL 435: Early Intervention II: Theory & Practice (2 credits)
+PSCL 435 Early Intervention II: Evidence Based Practice

 Ohio Department of Developmental Disabilities Certificate: Students must apply separately to receive the Ohio certificate.
 More information can be found here.